Home

 by Dave Brimlow

 After we dump both holding tanks on our '93 Rockwood Bayport, the indicator panel still shows holding tank #2 2/3rds full.
 Is there a valve we're missing?
-I have found 3 - one under the shower, and the two at the discharge station.
+I have found 3 - one under the shower and the two at the discharge station.

-No you have not missed a dump valve.
-It sounds like your RV holding tank gauge is the culprit.
+ANSWER: No you have not missed a dump valve.
+It sounds like your RV holding tank gauge may not be the culprit.
 This is a common problem for a lot of RVers.
 The gauges not showing the proper level in your holding tanks could be due to the probes used to measure the waste level in the holding tank being dirty which causes them not to work.
-The first thing you can try is some RV Probe Cleaner and see if that gets the probes working again.
-Do not use probe cleaner in your fresh water tank.
+The first thing you can try is some RV Probe Cleaner

-Sometimes dumping a couple bags of ice cubes into the holding tank and driving the RV around will help clean the probes.
+Sometimes dumping a couple of bags of ice cubes into the holding tank and driving the RV around will help clean the probes.

-If none of the suggestions above work, there could be other problems causing the gauges not to work, such as a bad sending unit, a bad gauge, etc. In those cases you would have to have a Certified RV Technician diagnose and repair the problem.
+If none of the suggestions above work, there could be other problems causing the gauges not to work, such as a bad sending unit, a bad gauge, etc. In those cases, you would have to have a Certified RV Technician diagnose and repair the problem.

 Some RVers just give up on the tank gauges ever giving accurate readings and have become pretty good at just knowing when to dump the tanks.